Blog: Rolex sponsor's marks

-This W&D in an oval shield with points top and bottom is the sponsor's mark of Wilsdorf & Davis, importers of gold and silver wares, first registered at the London Assay Office on 25 June 1907.
+This W&D in an oval surround with points top and bottom is the sponsor's mark of Wilsdorf & Davis, importers of gold and silver wares, first registered at the London Assay Office on 25 June 1907.
 A second punch with the same mark was registered on 13 August.
 The company of Wilsdorf & Davis is better known these days by a brand name that Wilsdorf created in 1908; Rolex.

 The company of Wilsdorf & Davis was founded in London in 1905.
 Until 1907 they would have imported watches and other silver and gold items without having them tested and hallmarked by a UK assay office, but UK law changed in 1907 and from 1 June 1907 all imported gold and silver items had to be assayed and hallmarked at a UK assay office.
 This is the reason for the registration of the W&D sponsor's mark.
 Items imported from Switzerland by Wilsdorf & Davis before 1907 would have carried Swiss hallmarks.
 Once the UK law was changed, the Swiss authorities allowed items to be exported to the UK without Swiss hallmarks.

 The registration of the two punches on dates so close together indicates that the second punch was required to keep up with the volume of work, rather than replacing a worn out punch, so Wilsdorf & Davis must have had two men working full time punching watch cases that were to be sent for hallmarking.